bbauska/W3Cx-3of5/README.md

 <br/>
 The default bubble message and visual feedback differ from one implementation to another, but they may be customized, with some limitations that will be explained later.

 For example, browsers may provides default feedback on the input field's border (red = invalid, green = ok).
 This default behavior can be overridden by CSS rules as illustrated in the section about new input type attributes.

 <h4>Examples</h4>

 <h4>Example #1: styling "required", "valid" and" invalid" fields using CSS3 pseudo-classes</h4>

-Here is an [online example at JSBin](https://jsbin.com/palifuy/edit?html,output), or try it below in your browser:
+Here is an <a href="https://jsbin.com/palifuy/edit?html,output">online example at JSBin</a>, or try it below in your browser:

 Top of Form